kevinlin/ai-sdlc-playbook/docs/workflow/feature-based-development/03-technical-design.md

 This section provides a structured approach to creating detailed technical specifications for an AI-powered development workflow.
 Technical specifications define how the system will be implemented, focusing on data models, API endpoints, backend architecture, and technical implementation details.

-The technical specification should be created after the [Functional Requirements](02-functional-requirement.md) have been defined and approved, as it translates the functional needs into technical implementation details.
+The technical specification should be created after the [Requirement Specification](02-requirement-specification.md) has been defined and approved, as it translates the functional needs into technical implementation details.

 ## 1. Define the Data Model